jabrena/livingrobots/README.md

 Living Robots, is the Github repository for the new Ebook about LeJOS "Living Robots with EV3".

 "Living Robots with EV3" is a ebook designed to learn about development of Robots with modern techniques and technologies.
 The book put the focus in the platform Lego Mindstorms EV3, Linux and the programming language Java.
-The ebook cover modern topics as "Internet of things" (IOT) and the integration with other technologies as Web, Raspberry PI & Arduino.

 If you enjoyed the previous ebook (http://juanantonio.info/lejos-ebook/) then book your copy now: http://juanantonio.info/about.htm